 (Above) The Anglo-Scottish expresses on the former MR route from St Pancras to Glasgow had to reverse at the Leeds, including the 'Thames-Clyde Express'.
-Perhaps older enthusiasts will recall a summer timetable in the Fifties when both 'up' and 'down' trains were booked to arrive at Leeds at the same time - approximately 14.30.
-However, because of the length of both trains, the island platform 5-6 had to be used, therefore passengers entering the station found themselves facing two identical expresses standing side-by-side, each carrying non-reversible 'London-Leeds-Glasgow' roof boards on the carriages, and as both the 'up' and 'down' trains arrived and departed in the same direction, the station staff had to make sure that a hapless passenger didn't end up travelling the opposite direction they intended!
+Perhaps older enthusiasts will recall the summer timetables in the Fifties and Suixties when both 'up' and 'down' trains were booked to arrive at Leeds at the same time - approximately 14.30.
+However, because of the length of both trains, the island platform 5-6 had to be used, therefore passengers entering the station found themselves facing two identical expresses standing side-by-side, each carrying non-reversible 'London-Leeds-Glasgow' roof boards on the carriages, and as both the 'up' and 'down' trains arrived and departed in the same direction, the station staff had to make sure that no hapless passenger ended up travelling in the opposite direction they intended!
 It later transpired that Skipton became the passing point.
 Here, an unusual sight (in the final days of steam) a pair of Black 5's await departure from Wellington Street station in June 1966.
-The site was later to be developed as a parcels depot and car park.
+The site was later developed as a parcels depot and car park.

 (Above-Below) Following arrival at Leeds Wellington station with the southbound 'Thames-Clyde Express' on 8th May 1959, the crew of 70054 Dornoch Firth await signals before backing out of the platform for Holbeck shed.
 70054 was the last of the 'Britannias' to be built at Crewe in September 1954, just 3 months short of four years since the first, No 70000 'Britannia' was constructed, and costing rather more at £25,331.
 The Order No E486/234 was authorised on 24th November 1951, but construction was delayed due to steel shortages.
 70054's first allotted shed was Glasgow Polmadie (66A) where it spent just over four years.
 70054 then moved to Leeds Holbeck MPD (55A) at the start of November 1958, along with 70053 Moray Firth, spending 3 years and nine months there before moving to Crewe North MPD (5A) in August 1962.
 The last shed was Carlisle Kingmoor, where 70054 was withdrawn on 26th November 1966 and disposed of at Motherwell Machinery & Scrap Co's Inslow Works at Wishaw.
 Full details of all the 'Britannia' class locos can be found on Derek Dean's remarkable Page 91, which features a step-by-step history of each loco.